forcedotcom/sfdx-scanner/docs/_articles/en/index.md

 The Salesforce CLI Scanner Plug-in creates "Rule Violations" when the scanner identifies issues.
 Developers use this information as feedback to fix their code.

-You can integration this plug-in into your CI/CD solution to enforce the rules and expect high-quality code.
+You can integrate this plug-in into your CI/CD solution to enforce the rules and expect high-quality code.

 ## Additional Resources